compiled-beetle/Glitching-Library/README.md

 # Glitching-Library

-Collection of scripts to performe glitches on images.
+Collection of scripts to perform glitches on images.